The 13 Best Large Breed Puppy Foods

 • Form: Dry

-The nutrient-rich and digestible recipe is a combination of natural ingredients with real buffalo and other protein-rich options such as roasted beef, venison, and bison for lean nutrition to support growth in puppies.
+The nutrient-rich and digestible recipe is a combination of natural ingredients with real buffalo and other protein-rich options.
+Ingredients such as roasted beef, venison, and bison in this meal are excellent for lean nutrition and supporting growth in large-breed puppies.

 Rating: